KurukW/AI_Project1/ReadMe.md

 model_clean.ipynb is a notebook with the creation of the best model so far (accuracy of 83%)

+### Notes
+Videos aren't on the Repository because of privacy. labels.csv is still there so the programs still make sens.

 ## Results
 Below is the confusion matrix of the best model so far.
 It was trained with 1476 videos.
 ![Confusion maxtrix](./Saved_model/images/Model_acc83_Confusion.PNG)